yashkolambekar/calculator/README.md

-Just an ordinary callculator with some easter eggs for my loved ones LOL
+Just an ordinary callculator with some easter eggs LOL